 2. Health – Do you have a serious chronic illness or mobility issues?

-In Panama, you can always use public hospitals regardless of your age or pre-existing conditions.
+In Panama, you can use public hospitals regardless of age or pre-existing conditions.
 There is no monthly fee.
 It’s about $2 to see a general doctor or $5 for a specialist.
 You’ll also need to pay out of pocket for any medical procedures, which will be much more affordable.

-You will also need to determine if the medications you take are available in Panama and what they cost.
-To help you do that, during a Panama Relocation Tour, we take you to several different pharmacies.
-And, you can even meet with an English speaking doctor during the tour for him/her to help you evaluate the viability of you retiring in Panama if you have pre-existing health problems.
+You must also determine if your medications are available in Panama and what they cost.
+To help you do that, we take you to several pharmacies during a Panama Relocation Tour.
+You even have time to meet with an English-speaking doctor during the tour for him/her to help you evaluate the viability of moving to Panama if you have pre-existing health problems.

 You’ll need to determine how much money you will have to live on when you retire in Panama.
-Many singles live well on less than $1200 a month, including rent.
+Some singles live well on less than $1200 a month, including rent.
 A couple should plan on $2,000 a month, including rent.
-This budget will not work in Panama City or Coronado, but it will work in most of the rest of Panama.
-During a Panama Relocation Tour, we show you a variety of different areas in a variety of different price points to help you determine the perfect place to retire within your budget.
+Some areas of Panama, like Panama City or the Coronado area, are much more expensive so you’ll need to double this budget.

 There will be initial costs involved when you relocate to Panama too.
 You need to determine how much cash you have on hand to cover the upfront moving expenses like getting a Visa, renting a house, health insurance, stocking up on groceries, and maybe even buying a car.
 This article will help you determine what your budget needs to be.